 Chicago has a very rich and diverse history and the Museum pays homage to this with Exhibits on the Chicago Fire, American Transport and the role the city played as the Crossroads of America, and Abraham Lincoln who considered Chicago his second home.

 The museum is informative and interesting and well worth taking an hour or two to educate yourself on the rich roots the City has been built upon.

 - Price: Adult – $20 Child (under 12) – Free

 Billionaire Banker Richard H. Driehaus gifted this period property to the City of Chicago and it has been set up as an exacting replica of how a turn-of-the-century property would have been run.
 The house is like a small moment of time frozen forever.
 And it is quite a moment at that.

 The Stunning Mahar Gallery showcases the intricate and ornate Stained Glass Ceiling dome while the Main Hall’s’s gorgeous Staircase and landings offer a real sense of grandeur.
 There are a large number of selected works of art on display, again all donated by the museum’s founder, Driehaus.

 This little slice of history is a wonderfully unexpected treat, just a few steps from the bustling magnificent mile, and should not be overlooked.

 Have Your Say

 Which of Chicago’s Museums have you Visited?
 Which did you think were worth it and which fell flat?
 Are you a huge Culture Vulture heading to the Art Institute?
 Or do you prefer the lighter side of things and head to the Museum of Science and industry?
 Let us know in the comments below!

 Have you traveled with Kids?
 Did you take them to the museums?
 How did they handle the 300,000 artifacts on display in the Art Institute?
 And could they contain themselves when they met SUE?
-Again we would love to hear your experiences so fire away below
+Again we would love to hear about your experiences so fire away below